Taking Care of You After a Coaching Session

 • A session where you felt fully present.

-• A moment where you saw your client experience a shift or insight.
+• A moment where your client had a shift or insight.

-• A way in which you showed up with care, even if the session was challenging.
+• A way you showed up with care, even in a challenging session.

-The more you recognize and celebrate what’s working, the more confident and resourced you’ll feel in your coaching practice.
+The more you recognize and celebrate your strengths, the more steady and resourced you’ll feel in your coaching practice.

 Your energy and well-being matter just as much as your client’s growth.